Jump to Recipe

 • Salsa: I’ve opted for a pineapple salsa, but the cod works with any fresh salsa.
 Try my Pico de galloAvocado Tomatillo Salsa ,Tomatillo SalsaEasy Watermelon Salsa, or Cowboy Caviar.

-• Healthier version: Cook the cod in extra olive oil and leave out the butter entirely.
+• Lighter version: Cook the cod in extra olive oil and leave out the butter entirely.

 • Low-Carb: Serve the cod over a bed of zucchini noodles or cauliflower rice instead of pairing it with rice.